zestia/ember-dragula/README.md

 ## Events

 @zestia/ember-dragula supports the full range of events that dragula emits, see [https://github.com/bevacqua/dragula#drakeon-events](https://github.com/bevacqua/dragula#drakeon-events).
-These can be accessed by prefixing the event name with on:
+These can be accessed by prefixing the event name with "on":

 ```handlebars
 <EmberDragula @onDrag={{action "drag"}} @onDrop={{action "drop"}} @onCancel={{action "cancel"}} ... as |d|>